Thursday, November 2

 10:45 AM: Patient Journey Mapping: How to Engage and Connect With Patients at Every Step of Their Journey

-Presented by Stephen Moegling, Partner, Franklin Street
+Presented by Toni Jordan, Senior Art Director, Franklin Street

 Journey Mapping is a popular topic in health care these days—and for good reason.
 The more marketers and communicators know about a prospective patient’s health care journey, the more relevant, engaging and connected the health care organization is in the patient’s life.
 Journey Mapping can lead to breakthrough insights and opportunities that can transform campaigns and communications.
 Attendees will leave with increased enthusiasm and exciting, new approaches to reaching and connecting with patients.